iml-gddaiss/marel_marine_scale_controller/README.md

 Python Controller and Lua application for Marel Marine Scale M2200.
 The GUI application will essentially turn a Marel Marine Scale into a keyboard.

 Note that this project was developed with the Marel Marine Scale M2200.
-Therefor, there are no guarantees that it will work with other models.
+Therefore, there are no guarantees that it will work with other models.

 # Description